pablodecm/phd_thesis/src/103_chapter_3.md

-the properties and structure of the statistical models used to link the parameters of interest, followed by a description of the inference problems in experimental high-energy physics and how they can be tackled with classical and non-classical techniques.
+the properties and structure of the statistical models used to link the parameters of interest, followed by a description of the inference problems in experimental high-energy physics and how they can be tackled with statistical techniques.
 Some relevant particularities of the inference problems typically of interest of the LHC experiments will be discussed, mainly the generative-only nature of the simulation models and the high dimensionality